aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* I have joined the editorial board of [Science of Computer Programming](https://www.sciencedirect.com/journal/science-of-computer-programming)!
+Very happy to learn this new role!
 * Our paper "A Novel Mutation Operator for Search-Based Test Case Selection" received the best paper award at the 15th International Symposium on Search Based Software Engineering!
 Very honored to receive this award!
 * I have joined the Program Committee of the special event of AI Foundation Models and Software Engineering (FORGE 2024), co-located with ICSE 2024!
 * New project accepted!
 Titled as "TRUST4AI: Trustable AI-Driven Internet Search", it will explore techniques to automatically test Large Language Models!
 The project will be co-led with [Prof. Sergio Segura](https://personales.us.es/sergiosegura/)